Eloitor/tree-sitter-sagemath/bindings/rust/README.md

-# tree-sitter-python
+# tree-sitter-sagemath

-This crate provides a Python grammar for the [tree-sitter][] parsing library.
+This crate provides a Sagemath grammar for the [tree-sitter][] parsing library.
 To use this crate, add it to the `[dependencies]` section of your `Cargo.toml` file.
 (Note that you will probably also need to depend on the [`tree-sitter`][tree-sitter crate] crate to use the parsed result in any useful